 Social Owl at it's core is a social media management tool.

-The Social Owl franchise opportunity however, is a plug-and-play business-in-a-box that enables you to sell social media services to local businesses.
+The Social Owl franchise opportunity however, is a plug-and-play business-in-a-box that enables you to start your own social media marketing agency (SMMA).
+It provides you with the tools to sell social media services to local businesses.

 Founded in 2015 and located in Portland Maine, the founders have tapped into a unique sector of the online business industry.